 Behind the scenes look of my process in product photography, i.e. how I turn a 1-tier PDQ Display into a 2-tier PDQ Display:

-In graphic design and photography, the process of combining more than one photo or graphic into a single image is called “compositing.”
+In graphic design and photography, the process of combining more than one photo or graphic into a single image is called “photo compositing.”
 A company may need a multiple-tier PDQ display composited from the only tier PDQ available at the time of a product photography photoshoot.
-This is where compositing, using Photoshop, comes into play.
+This is where photo compositing (via Photoshop) comes into play.

 First, I needed to photography the bottom tier of the set.
-The images I captured for the bottom tier (A & B) will have a duel purpose — (1) single tier image and (2) the bottom tier image.
+The images I captured for the bottom tier (A & B) will have a dual purpose — (1) single-tier image and (2) the bottom tier image.

-I captured images A, B, & C with handwritten production notes which serve as reference for post-production or compositing via Photoshop.
-Images A & B is used to help remove the top flaps, while image C is used as the top tier of a 2-tier display image.
+I captured images A, B, & C with handwritten production notes which serve as a reference for post-production or compositing via Photoshop.
+Images A & B are used to help remove the top flaps, while image C is used as the top tier of a 2-tier display image.

 In image C, I raised the PDQ above ground level at the height of itself while photographing it at the same exact angle and lighting as images A & B.